Heregaurav/VOID/README.md

-# ☠ VOID — Horror Anonymous Real-Time Chat
+# ☠ VOID — Horror Anonymous Real-Time Chat : - still working over it version 1.2 will be coming soon..

 > "Speak into the darkness.
 Something always answers."